coralogix/protofetch/README.md

 ## HTTPS support

-If you want to use https you need to specify credentials using one of the following:
+If you want to use https you need to configure git to use a [credentials helper](https://git-scm.com/docs/gitcredentials).

-- User/pass parameters;
-- Environment variables `GIT_USERNAME` and `GIT_PASSWORD`;
-- System-wide configuration `.gitconfig` file;

 To support https when `2FA` is enabled you must generate a personal access token and set it as the password.
 The following permissions are sufficient when creating the token.